OWASP/owasp-summit-2017/Working-Sessions/CISO/SAMM-Metrics-for-Enterprise.md

 layout       : blocks/working-session
-title        : SAMM Metrics for Enterprise type         : workshop
+title        : SAMM Metrics for Enterprise type         : workshop track        : CISO technology   : related-to   : OwaspSAMM,Appsec Metrics
-owasp-project: openSAMM
-track        : CISO
-technology   :
-related-to   : Appsec Metrics
-status       : need-organizer
+status       : done
 organizers   : Yan Kravchenko
-participants : Yan Kravchenko
+participants :

 ---

 ## Why

-OpenSAMM is not geared for this out of the box, but can be leveraged very effectively to help large organizations manage application portfolios.
+OwaspSAMM is not geared for this out of the box, but can be leveraged very effectively to help large organizations manage application portfolios.

 ## What